Andy Warhol Art Project 1

 Once the Mod Podge is completely dry, turn the embroidery hoop upside down so the sheer (transparent) curtain fabric is directly on the T-shirt or bag (if your item has two layers like a T-shirt or bag, make sure to put a barrier inside the two layers!) and start painting!
 Paint several layers before lifting the hoop, to make sure you've completely covered your design.

 Allow the ink to dry for 24hrs and then enjoy your design!

 To create this style of artwork, Andy Warhol used silk screen printing.
 It is a similar, but more advanced technique to the one shown above.

 You can recreate this style using the following steps.

 Print out a high contrast, black and white portrait photo.

-Lay a thin brightly coloured tissue paper (found in most art shops) over the picture and lightly draw around a shape where you want that colour to go.
-Below we have put a pink coloured tissue paper over our picture and have drawn across the shoulder, around the hair and back down across the other shoulder.
+Lay thin, brightly coloured tissue paper (found in most art shops) over the picture and lightly draw around a shape where you want that colour to go.
+Below we have put pink coloured tissue paper over our picture and have drawn across the shoulder, around the hairline and back down across the other shoulder.

 Next we have taken bright green tissue paper and after overlaying it on the picture we have traced out the sunglasses and the necklace.

 Finally, with the bright blue tissue paper overlaid on the picture, we have traced out the lips and the T-shirt.

 Now we cut out the shapes of each on the different coloured tissue papers.